spinnaker/spinnaker.io/content/en/docs/v1.19/guides/user/kubernetes-v2/annotations-ui/index.md

 ---
-layout: single
 title: "Annotation-Driven UI"
-sidebar:
-  nav: guides
+linkTitle: "Annotation-Driven UI"
+weight:
+description: >
+  This guide describes how to surface information about your Kubernetes resources in Deck's details panel using Kubernetes annotations.
 ---

 This guide describes how to surface information about your Kubernetes resources in Deck's details panel using Kubernetes annotations.
 These annotations can be